-Scratch!
-Scratch!
-Scratch!A sight every dog owner fears: Your furry pet insistently gnawing and scratching at a spot on their furry body.
-More times than not we know what that means…fleas.
-Yup fleas, that parasitic and relentless insect that loves to make home on your dog’s body and other places around the house.
-Once fleas find a way into you and your dog’s life it can be difficult to give them the boot.
-We are here to give you some tips on flea prevention and some natural remedies so you can fight back when those unwanted guests rear there ugly, blood-sucking heads.
+Yup, fleas: those parasitic and relentless insects that love to make a home of your dog’s body and other places around the house.
+Once fleas find a way into your life, it can be difficult to give them the boot.
+Luckily, we’re here to give you some tips on flea prevention and natural remedies so you can fight back against those bloodsuckers!

 Fleas, the most common parasite for dogs, are small and wingless insects.
 They range from 1 to 2 millimeters in size, making them extremely difficult to detect.
-Which can be problematic because if left unfound, they can live up to 14 days on your dog’s body.
-In those two weeks, fleas will “jump” at the opportunity to wreak havoc and cause health and behavioral issues for our furry canine friends.
+This can be problematic because if left unfound, a single flea can live up to 14 days on your dog’s body.
+In those two weeks, fleas will “jump” at the opportunity to wreak havoc and cause health issues for our furry friends.

-That’s right, fleas can latch onto your pet right from your own backyard.
-Often the backyard, especially if full of longer grass, is the number one suspect for flea infection.
-They use their jumping ability to jump from animal to grass to animal in pursuit of blood-sucking.
-Even if your dog is the only domesticated animal to make use of your yard, fleas can still be carried in by squirrels, rabbits, and any other critter passing through.
+That’s right- fleas can latch onto your pet right from your own backyard.
+Often the backyard, especially if covered in long grass, is the number one suspect for flea infestation.
+Fleas use their jumping ability to jump from animal to grass and back to animal in pursuit of blood-sucking.
+Even if your dog is the only domesticated animal in your yard, fleas can still be carried in by squirrels, possums, and any other critter passing through.

-Dog Parks are an area with a high concentration of dogs from all different areas, years, climates, and living environments.
-When your dog is out there playing chase and socializing with other floppy-eared friends, it serves as an opportunity for fleas to jump from dog to dog.
+Dog parks are an area with a high concentration of dogs from different kinds of homes, climates, and living environments.
+When your dog is out playing chase and socializing with other floppy-eared friends, it gives fleas a perfect opportunity to jump from dog to dog.

-Likely a kennel or grooming service will take the necessary sanitations steps to prevent the transmissions of fleas, but there is always still the risk.
-They are locations with high dog-traffic and other dogs can bring fleas in.
+Usually, a kennel or grooming service will take the necessary precautions to prevent the transmissions of fleas, but there is always still a risk.
+They are still locations with high dog-traffic and these dogs can bring fleas in.
 When just a few fleas inhabit a kennel, they can spread and become extremely difficult to remove.

-Prevention Pro Tip: Double-check with staff that equipment or bedding has been properly treated for fleas.
-Treat your dog naturally before and after these types of visits in case your dog had any contact with dogs with fleas, or an infested area.
+Prevention Pro Tip: Double-check with staff that equipment and bedding has been properly treated for fleas.
+Treat your dog naturally before and after these types of visits in case your dog had any contact with an infested area.

-If your dog picks up fleas from these locations or others there can be extremely negative health effects.
-For one, since they are parasites that travel from animal to animal, they can potentially transmit diseases.
+If your dog catches fleas, they will experience extremely negative health effects.
+For example, since fleas are parasites that travel from animal to animal, they can potentially transmit diseases.
 Assure that your pup is up-to-date on all their vaccinations to avoid this.
 Let’s go over some of the most common dangers of fleas:

-Fleas can seem fairly intimidating, but do not worry!
-With some holistic health remedies as well as some prevention tips, we are here to help you rid your dog's fleas naturally.
+Fleas can seem fairly intimidating, but don’t worry!
+With some holistic health remedies and prevention tips, we are here to help you repel fleas naturally.

-First and foremost, always check with your vet if you suspect your dog is carrying fleas, or if you discover bites.
-We recommend finding a holistic veterinarian, in addition to your traditional veterinarian for a more natural approach.
+First and foremost, always check with your vet if you suspect your dog is carrying fleas or if you discover bites.
+We recommend finding aholistic or integrative veterinarian for a natural, preventative approach.

-Check out some of these natural remedies made of household supplies to help with a possible flea infestation.
-With these natural remedies you'll be able to help your furry family member be comfortable in their skin (and fur) and enjoy life!
+We believe that natural remedies are the safest and most effective way of treating and preventing a flea infestation.
+With these natural remedies, you'll be able to help your furry family member be comfortable in their own skin (and fur)!

 A natural and fresh diet is extremely important for a dog’s wellbeing.
 Not only will a healthy diet prevent fleas, but it will also prevent other diet-related illnesses in your pet.
-Fleas are attracted to dogs that consume processed foods, because the processed foods increase blood sugar levels in dogs and increase body odor as well; both of which attract more fleas.
-When you switch your dog to a raw food diet, the high protein, low carbohydrate regimen will help regulate blood sugar and reduce the ‘doggy smell,’ thus becoming less attractive to the sugar and odor loving fleas.
+Fleas are attracted to dogs that consume processed foods because these foods increase blood sugar levels and body odor.
+When you switch your dog to a raw food diet, the high protein/low carbohydrate regimen will help regulate blood sugar and reduce the ‘doggy smell,’ making your pup less attractive to the sugar-loving fleas.

 Ingredients: bowl, water, dish soap

 Fill a bowl with warm water and mix in dish soap.
-If you leave the bowl out (preferably at night since fleas are nocturnal) it can act as a flea trip.
-Fleas will be attracted to the warm water and hop in; once they do, the viscosity of dish soap will catch fleas in the bowl and kill them.
-This is a great natural flea catcher.
+By leaving the bowl out at night, it can act as a flea trap.
+Fleas will be attracted to the warm water and hop in; once they do, the viscosity of the dish soap will damage their exoskeletons and trap them in.

 Ingredients: 4 liters vinegar, 2 liters water, 500ml lemon juice, 250 ml witch hazel

-Mix these ingredients into a spray bottle.
-With a heavy hand, spray the herbal concoction ono carpets, furniture, pet bedding, windowsills, and floors.
+Mix the ingredients above into a spray bottle.
+Generously, spray the herbal concoction onto carpets, furniture, pet bedding, windowsills, and floors.
 This herbal spray is made of all-natural ingredients and is non-toxic, which makes it safe around pets and children- even better, fleas absolutely hate it!

 Ingredients: baking soda or salt, vacuum cleaner